 Allowing your child to take part in and experience most forms of adult life will enable them to use this learning as preparation for their own futures.

 A significant challenge in public school today is safety and security, but when teaching your child at home.
 You don’t have to be concerned about the harmful effects of peer pressure, the devastatingly violent effects of bullying or the life-threatening impacts of in-school violence.

-Your child will be 100% assured a safe and secure environment to learn and focus on growing up into a happy, confident individual.
+Your child will be 100% assured a safe and secure environment to work, learn and focus on growing up into a happy, confident individual.

-Can I Teach Myself For A Level?
+Can I Teach Myself For Year 12?

-A topic that seems to come up more and more on education super-discussion board The Student Room is that of home education in sixth form.
 Students are interested in home education for many different reasons; a feeling of lack of support in school, problems with bullying, disagreements with teachers or simply that the subjects they want are not being offered.